cogini/logger_formatter_json/README.md

 ## Usage

+JSON output is mostly useful for production, as it makes it easier for tools to parse log output.
+In development, a library like [flatlog](https://github.com/ferd/flatlog) produces output that is easier for humans to read.

-The formatter is normally configured as part of the production release, making it the default for all applications running on the VM.
+In order to make all log output in consistent JSON format, including system messages, configure the formatter as the default for all applications running on the VM.

 ### Erlang